Datatypes C++ Module¶

 Converts the Result object to a string representation.

-This method generates a human-readable string representation of the Result object, including all its members.
+This method generates a human-readable string representation of the Result object, including all its members (oid, index, type, value, and converted_value).

 A string representation of the Result object.